There are plenty of social media sites for photographers out there, and they all differ in the services they offer.

-Youpic is not strictly a social media platform for photographers.
-But it does have a lot of social media aspects to it.
-Like its counterparts, you can use it to share photos which people can share and interact.
+Youpic is not only a social media platform for photographers but it also has a lot of social media aspects to it.
+Like its counterparts, you can use it to share photos which people can share and interact with.

 It’s full of nuggets that even the photos themselves include technical information such as EXIF data and geotags.

 Since Youpic is for professionals, you can’t expect it to be free.
-The most affordable plan you can get is ‘Enthusiast’ for 4.99 per month or ‘Premium’ for $9.99.
-It may not be the cheapest app you can buy, but the perks you get from it makes it worth it.
+The most affordable plan you can get is ‘Enthusiast’ for $4.99 per month or ‘Premium’ for $9.99.
+It may not be the cheapest app you can buy – but the perks you get from it makes it worthwhile.

 Apart from sharing photos, it gives you access to tutorials from the best in the business.
 Plus, you also get to earn from the app by selling your work or services.

-This platform was already around even before the term ‘social media’ was a buzz word.
+This platform was already around even before the term ‘social media’ became a buzz word.

-You may think that Flickr is so 2004, but it’s still the best place to store all your images online.
+You may think that Flickr is so 2004.
+But it’s still the best place to store all your photos online.
 Sure, Instagram may get you all the fun social media interaction.

-But you can’t use it to keep your high-resolution files safe and allow people to enjoy your images at the same time.
+But you can’t use it to keep your high-resolution files safe and allow people to enjoy your photos at the same time.

 And the best part?
 You can even store high-resolution photos (up to 5K!) without paying any fees.
 You can’t say the same with Instagram.

 Want to boost your photography business?
 Then sign up on Pinterest.
-It may not look as exciting as other social media sites for photographers, but it serves a real purpose for professionals.
+It may not look as exciting as other social media for photographers.
+But it serves a real purpose for professionals.